 Use Insulation to Reduce Your Utility Bills

-Lowering your energy usage is good for the environment and of course comes with the really nice side benefit of lowering your fixed costs.
-Since cooling and heating consumes more than half your household energy expense, it is the first target for conservation.
+Lowering your energy usage is good for the environment and of course, comes with the really nice side benefit of lowering your fixed costs.
+Since cooling and heating consume more than half your household energy expense, it is the first target for conservation.